 - 1. On the first tab, specify that the first node has already been configured. - 2.
+Follow the instructions in step 2 in Configuring Cisco TMSXE, page 36 - 3.
 Provide the necessary Exchange connection details, which must be exactly the same as for the first node.

-Cisco TMSXE will use this detail to identify the primary node, and all configuration data that can be shared, will be imported and validated. - 3.
-An overview of the imported data is displayed. - Red marks will be shown if some or all of the data could not be validated, with guidance on addressing the issues:
+Cisco TMSXE will use this detail to identify the primary node, and all configuration data that can be shared, will be imported and validated.

-- i.
-Resolve any issues on the first node or with access to network shares. - ii.
-On this node, go back to the previous step, and re-validate the import. - When green checkmarks are shown, click Next. - 4.
+- 4. An overview of the imported data is displayed. - Red marks will be shown if some or all of the data could not be validated, with guidance on addressing the issues: - 1.
+Resolve any issues on the first node or with access to network shares. - 2.
+On this node, go back to the previous step, and re-validate the import. - When green checkmarks are shown, click Next. - 5.
 Enter authentication details for Cisco TMS and Exchange.

-These need to be stored per server and cannot be imported. - 5.
-Click Next to validate all settings. - 6.
-Click Next to save the settings. - 7.
-Click Finish.
+These need to be stored per server and cannot be imported.

+- 6. Click Next to validate all settings.

+- 7. Click Save to save the settings.

+- 8. Start the Cisco TMSXE Service in first node and second node from the Windows Service.